John Prescott: Early life

-The son of John Herbert Prescott, a railway signalman and Labour councillor, and Phyllis, and the grandson of a miner, Prescott was born in Prestatyn, Wales, on 31 May 1938.
-In 2009, he said: "I've always felt very proud of Wales and being Welsh...I was born in Wales, went to school in Wales and my mother was Welsh.
+Prescott was born in Prestatyn, Wales, on 31 May 1938 to John Herbert ("Bert") Prescott and Phyllis, née Parrish.
+Prescott's father was a railway signalman, Justice of the Peace, and Labour councillor.
+His family won a competition to find the "most typical British family of 1951".
+In 2009, he said: "I've always felt very proud of Wales and being Welsh ...
+I was born in Wales, went to school in Wales and my mother was Welsh.
 I'm Welsh.
 It's my place of birth, my country."
-He left Wales in 1942 at the age of four and was brought up initially in Brinsworth in the West Riding of Yorkshire, England.
+He left Wales in 1942 at the age of four and was brought up initially in Brinsworth, Rotherham, in the West Riding of Yorkshire, England.
 He attended Brinsworth Manor School, where in 1949 he sat but failed the 11-Plus examination to attend Rotherham Grammar School.
 Shortly afterwards, his family moved to Upton-by-Chester, and he attended Grange Secondary Modern School in nearby Ellesmere Port.

-Prescott became a steward and waiter in the Merchant Navy, thus avoiding National Service, working for Cunard, and was a popular left-wing union activist.
-Prescott's time in the Merchant Navy included a cruise from England to New Zealand in 1957.
-Among the passengers was former British Prime Minister Sir Anthony Eden, recuperating after his resignation over the Suez Crisis.
+Prescott became a steward and waiter in the Merchant Navy, working for Cunard, and was a left-wing union activist.
+Among the passengers was a former prime minister, Anthony Eden, recuperating after his resignation over the Suez Crisis.
 Prescott reportedly described Eden as a "real gentleman".
 Apart from serving Eden, who stayed in his cabin much of the time, Prescott also won several boxing contests, at which Eden presented the prizes.
 He married Pauline "Tilly" Tilston at Upton Church in Chester on 11 November 1961.
 He then went to Ruskin College, which specialises in courses for union officials, where he gained a diploma in economics and politics in 1965.
 In 1968, he obtained a BSc degree in economics and economic history from the University of Hull.

 Member of Parliament

-Prescott returned to the National Union of Seamen as a full-time official before being elected to the House of Commons as Member of Parliament (MP) for Kingston upon Hull East in 1970, succeeding Commander Harry Pursey, the retiring Labour MP.
-The defeated Conservative challenger was Norman Lamont.
-Previously, he had attempted to become MP for Southport in 1966, but came in second place, approximately 9,500 votes behind the Conservative candidate.
+Prescott returned to the National Union of Seamen as a full-time official before being elected to the House of Commons as Member of Parliament (MP) for Kingston upon Hull East in 1970, succeeding Commander Harry Pursey, the retiring Labour MP, and defeating the Conservative challenger Norman Lamont.
+He had previously attempted to become MP for Southport in 1966, but came in second place, approximately 9,500 votes behind the Conservative candidate.
 From July 1975 to 1979, he concurrently served as a Member of the European Parliament (MEP) and Leader of the Labour Group, when its members were nominated by the national Parliaments.
-In 1988 Prescott and Eric Heffer challenged Roy Hattersley for the deputy leadership of the party, but Roy Hattersley was reelected as deputy leader.
+In 1988 Prescott and Eric Heffer challenged Roy Hattersley for the deputy leadership of the party, but Hattersley was re-elected as deputy leader.
 Prescott stood again in the 1992 deputy leadership election, following Hattersley's retirement, but lost to Margaret Beckett.